Battle of Heligoland Bight (1914)

-Beatty was vaunted as a hero, although he had taken little part in the action or planning of the raid, which was led by Commodore Tyrwhitt and conceived by him and Keyes, who had persuaded the Admiralty to adopt it.
+Beatty was vaunted a hero, although he had taken little part in the action or planning of the raid, which was led by Commodore Tyrwhitt and conceived by him and Keyes, who had persuaded the Admiralty to adopt it.
 The raid might have led to disaster, had the additional forces under Beatty not been sent by Admiral John Jellicoe at the last minute.
-The German government and the Kaiser in particular, restricted the freedom of action of the German fleet, instructing it to avoid any contact with superior forces for several months thereafter.
+The German government, the Kaiser in particular, restricted the freedom of action of the German fleet, instructing it to avoid contact with superior forces for several months thereafter.